SolaceLabs/solace-vmr-boshrelease/readme.md

 At this point you will have a VMR instance up and running in Bosh-Lite with this IP : 10.244.0.3

-This IP is not routables from the Vagrant host by default.
+This IP is not routable from the Vagrant host by default.
 You can easily make it routable :

 On Mac OS host :
 ```